rkjha/jumble_solver/README.md

 It's a ruby gem for solving jumble word puzzles.

-For a given word, it will return the all possible combination of valid words.
+It will return all the possible valid combination for the given word.

 ## Installation